starkware-libs/starkex-data-availability-committee/README.md

 The Starkware application operator provides the committee members access to an Availability Gateway.
 The Availability Gateway allows the committee members to obtain information about new batches and to submit signed availability claims.

+It is important to note that in order for batches to be accepted onchain they must be signed by a minimum number of committee members (depending on the application configuration), including all members who are defined as **mandatory signers**.

+## What is a batch?

 A batch is uniquely identifiable by its batch_id.
 The information about a new batch includes a reference batch_id and a list of (index, value) pairs